Charles March-Phillipps

 Charles March-Phillipps (28 May 1779 – 24 April 1862) was a British Radical politician from Garendon Park in Leicestershire.
 He sat in the House of Commons in two periods between 1818 and 1837.

 Personal life

-He was the eldest son of Thomas March Phillipps (formerly March) of More Critchell, Dorset, and was educated at Sherborne School (until 1791), Eton College (1793–1796) and Sidney Sussex College, Cambridge (1800–02).
+He was the eldest son of Thomas March Phillipps (formerly March) of Moor Crichel, Dorset, and was educated at Sherborne School (until 1791), Eton College (1793–1796) and Sidney Sussex College, Cambridge (1800–02).
 He was a captain in the Leicestershire Yeomanry from 1803 to 1807.
 He succeeded his father to Garendon Hall, Leicestershire, in 1817.

 He married Harriet, the daughter of John Gustavus Ducarel of Walford, Somerset, and had two sons and a daughter.
 His son Ambrose Charles Lisle March Phillipps De Lisle converted to Roman Catholicism and founded Mount St Bernard Abbey.